kieranabrennan/kieranabrennan.github.io/_pages/home.md

         <img src="/assets/images/halter-3.jpg">
         <figcaption>Developing pasture growth models on the Halter Research & Development farm.</figcaption>
     </figure>
-    In the senior leadership team we managed a number of tough business decisions across logistics, customer needs, and R&D risk management in the face of demanding growth expectations and tight constraints.
+    In the senior leadership team we managed a number of tough business decisions across logistics, customer needs, and R&D risk management in the face of demanding growth expectations and tight market conditions.
 We also set up research relationships with universities who are world leaders in agriculture research.
     <figure>
         <img src="/assets/images/halter-4.jpg">
         <figcaption>Kicking off the collaboration with Tasmania Institute of Agriculture for research on dairy farm productivity.</figcaption>